giraffe-fsharp/Giraffe/README.md

 ### htmlTemplate

 `htmlTemplate` uses the [DotLiquid](http://dotliquidmarkup.org/) template engine to set or modify the body of the `HttpResponse`.
-This http handler triggers the response being sent to the client and other http handlers which attempt to modify the HTTP headers of the response cannot be executed afterwards anymore.
+This http handler triggers the response being sent to the client and other http handlers afterwards will not be able to modify the HTTP headers anymore.

-This http handler takes a relative path of a template file and the associated model to set a HTTP response with a `Content-Type` of `text/html`.
+This http handler takes a relative path of a template file and the associated model as parameters.
+It also sets the HTTP header `Content-Type` to `text/html`.

 #### Example: